Shaoshuai2019/shaoshuai.github.io/_pages/about.md

 ### <font face="Times New Roman">Recent Preprint</font>

+   * S. Chu, A. Kurganov and R. Xin, [New Low-Dissipation Central-Upwind Schemes.
+Part II](./files/CKX_Ustar.pdf), submitted to Journal of Scientific Computing.

    * S. Chu, Igor Kliakhandler and A. Kurganov, [On the Gelfand Problem and Viscosity Matrices for Two-Dimensional Hyperbolic Systems of Conservation Laws](./files/Chu_Kliakhandler_Kurganov_Final.pdf), submitted to Nonlinearity.

    * S. Chu, M. Herty and A. Kurganov, [Novel Local Characteristic Decomposition Based Path-Conservative Central-Upwind Schemes](./files/CHK.pdf), submitted to Journal of Computational Physics.